influxdata/kapacitor/README.md

       b6d1de3f-b27f-4420-96ee-b0365d859d1c
       ```

-4. Define a Kapacitor `streamer`.
-A `streamer` is an entity that defines what data should be processed and how.
+4. Define a Kapacitor `stream` task.
+A `stream` task is an entity that defines what data should be processed and how.

     ```sh
     $ kapacitor define \
-        -type streamer \
+        -type stream \
         -name alert_cpu_idle_any_host \
         -tick path/to/tick/script
     ```

-5. Replay the recording to test the `streamer`.
+5. Replay the recording to test the task.

     ```sh
     $ kapacitor replay \
-        b6d1de3f-b27f-4420-96ee-b0365d859d1c \
+        -id b6d1de3f-b27f-4420-96ee-b0365d859d1c \
-        alert_cpu_idle_any_host
+        -name alert_cpu_idle_any_host
     ```

-6. Edit the `streamer` and test until its working
+6. Edit the `stream` and test until its working

     ```sh
     $ kapacitor define \
-        -type streamer \
+        -type stream \
         -name alert_cpu_idle_any_host \
         -tick path/to/tick/script
     $ kapacitor replay \
-        b6d1de3f-b27f-4420-96ee-b0365d859d1c \
+        -id b6d1de3f-b27f-4420-96ee-b0365d859d1c \
-        alert_cpu_idle_any_host
+        -name alert_cpu_idle_any_host
     ```

-7. Enable or push the `streamer` once you are satisfied that it is working
+7. Enable or push the `stream` once you are satisfied that it is working

     ```sh
-    $ # enable the streamer locally
+    $ # enable the stream locally
     $ kapacitor enable alert_cpu_idle_any_host
-    $ # or push the tested streamer to a prod server
+    $ # or push the tested stream to a prod server
     $ kapacitor push -remote http://address_to_remote_kapacitor alert_cpu_idle_any_host
     ```